automl/mdp-playground/README.md

 ## Plotting
 To plot results from experiments, run `jupyter-notebook` and open [`plot_experiments.ipynb`](plot_experiments.ipynb) in Jupyter.
 There are instructions within each of the cells on how to generate and save plots.

+We have provided a sample set of CSVs you could use in the supplementary material.
+There correspond to experiments from the main paper used for the spider plots for continuous environments (Figure 3b).

 ## Citing
 If you use MDP Playground in your work, please cite the following paper: